martinsumner/riak_kv/docs/ReplicationGuide.md

 Replication references, which are primarily newly coordinated PUTs, are sent to the replication source queue process.
 The real-time replication source then assesses which replication queues require that reference:

-- Each node must be configured with a separate queue for each cluster or external service which is required to receive replication events.
+- Each node must be configured with a separate queue for each cluster or external service that is expected to receive replication events.
   - Each replication event will be duplicated to all queues relevant to that event, but only on one node within the cluster.
 - Each queue is split by priority, so that real-time events are consumed prior to any events related to batch or reconciliation activity.
 - Queues that grow beyond a configurable size are persisted to disk to manage the memory overhead of replication.